 When it comes to writing a sales copy, imagine your ideal buyer and speak in their own language.
 Consider what would you say if you were selling in a store, face-to-face, instead of the written word.
 Then put that into writing.

 Once a prospect has learned a bit about your product or service, they might be ready to take the next step.
-So they’d probably want to contact and enquire about your service, or add your product to cart.
+So they’d probably want to contact and enquire about your service, or add your product to the cart.

-So the content of your contact, pricing and checkout pages is another crucial bottom of the funnel content.
+So the content of your contact, pricing, and checkout pages is another crucial bottom of the funnel content.
 And even more so considering how many visitors abandon the cart or bounce off the contact page right before following through.

 When writing content for these pages, you need to maintain the same level of trust that brought your prospects to this page.
 And keep focusing on the benefits of doing business with you.

 For example, see this contact page by Choice Screening.
 Without a doubt, the best part of this page is the content.
 It assures the prospect that they’ll be dealing with a trustworthy human, not a bot or an unreliable customer care person.

 It also includes necessary details like contact information for different departments, followed by a form.